📊 ROOT Key Takeaways

 - Solid operating cash flow and FCF; adequate interest coverage

-ROOT Investment Risks to Consider
+ROOT Stock Risks: Root, Inc. Investment Risks

 - Thin operating and net margins vulnerable to claims volatility